iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 • Facebook Group (hang out with other FiSers)

-How do I win the a prize and how are prizes awarded?
+How do I win a prize and how are prizes awarded?

-• As of this writing, prizes are only given at the end of Quilt-Alongs in a random drawing.
+• As of this writing, prizes are given away in a random participation drawings in our Facebook groups.
 Prizes are generally gifted from our Zazzle store or from the designer who created the event.

-• No purchase is ever necessary to win anything on FiS and we have no sponsors.
+• No purchase is ever necessary to win anything on FiS and we have no sponsors other than ourselves.

 I have a question not listed...